 .
 This time it was dedicated to Haxe, which is both a programming language and a compiler.
 The idea was the same as before - I would teach the language as I learned it myself.
 The good people at OpenFL noticed my work and endorsed it.
 This is the first time I got involved in the Open Source community, learning a ton in the process.

 I've started working on my first "real" commercial game - Hypnorain

 .
 I've faced a lot of challenges, and spent a while practicing drawing to make the art for my game.
 I've also started learning music theory, and later composed the soundtrack for Hypnorain.

 I've finished Hypnorain and had it published on Steam

 .
-I gained a lot more confidence in my craft, and decided to keep pursuing my hobby.
 This year I graduated from university and turned my part-time programming contract into a full-time job.
 In my spare time I've started working on a 3D game engine YUME, and a game to go with it - Speebot.